md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Strategic objectives
 * Regulatory changes

-#### Trend Analysis
+### Trend Analysis

-Analytical tools may identify trends and patterns across datasets and policy domains.
+Analytical tools may identify trends and patterns across datasets and policy domains [18,21,77].

-#### Knowledge Discovery
+### Knowledge Discovery

-AI-assisted systems may help uncover relationships between policies, programs, outcomes, and development indicators.
+AI-assisted systems may help uncover relationships between policies, programs, outcomes, and development indicators [38,41,50].

-These capabilities are intended to augment human analysis rather than replace expert judgment.
+These capabilities are intended to augment human analysis rather than replace expert judgment [1,4,5].

-#### Visualization and User Experience
+## Visualization and User Experience

-Effective policy intelligence requires information to be accessible and understandable.
+Effective policy intelligence requires information to be accessible and understandable [17,20,21].

 Potential visualization tools include: